 Standard technique with RAW images is to open in Photoshop (full blown, it came free with an expensive scanner I got a thousand years ago, i upgrade every third major version).

 Check the correct light variety or Auto if none is as good as reality.
 I shoot VIVID color on both my Nikons and Canons [Panasonic has a different name for it, but I use it on that, too], usually hidden somewhere in the menus.

-I only rarely shoot RAW (NEF — Nikon Exposure File) anymore.
+I only rarely shoot RAW (NEF — Nikon Exposure File).
 The files are too big.
-I like JPEGs out of both Nikons and Panasonics, open them in Adobe Bridge, where I adjust Exposure, fuss with Recovery, am very careful with Fill Light only if it's really necessary (since it leave nasty edges if I'm heavy handed with it), Blacks are great, usually leave Contrast alone, then quickly down to Clarity (rack it to the right, unless that turns everything black), pussyfoot with Vibrance and delicate with Saturation.
+I like JPEGs out of both Nikons and Panasonics, open them in Adobe Bridge, where I adjust Exposure, fuss with Recovery, am very careful with Fill Light only if it's really necessary (since it leave nasty edges if I'm heavy handed with it), Blacks are great, always before left Contrast alone till I realized how much that simple adjustment can really help sometimes, then quickly down to Clarity (rack it to the right, unless that turns everything black), pussyfoot with Vibrance and am very delicate with Saturation.

 Back in Photoshop proper, I almost always adjust with Levels — the right, light triangle goes under the right-most bit, even if it's only a line.
 The left, dark triangle points up to the highest peak, or the first one on the left, unless that turns everything too dark.
 I need lots of density, Levels does it fast.

 I pay the Adobe idiots ten bucks a month for their latest updates to Photoshop CC, but I still keep and usually use CS5 Photoshop and Bridge, because Adobe keeps changing things that I really prefer on the older versions.
 Now, my usual procedure is to use CS5 Bridge with CC Photoplop.
 It's confusing but it has the controls I prefer.